-At Wingrove we are continually assessing our pupils and recording their progress.
-Each child's development in acquisition of skills and knowledge in art and design.
+At Wingrove we are continually assessing each child's development in acquisition of skills and knowledge in art and design.
 Assessment outcomes are used to inform the next cycle of planning thus ensuring a match of work to the needs of the pupils and ensuring progress.
 Assessments are carried out on three levels:

 Short term assessments are an informal part of every lesson.
 Assessment at this stage tends to be by outcome.
-Children are encouraged to evaluate their own work and to be critical.
+Children are encouraged to evaluate their own and each other's work and to be critical.
 This aims to inform the pupil and the teacher as to where progression may be made.

 Medium Term_assessments are carried out half-termly.
 Assessment is made of each piece of work by the teacher in relation to the key objectives of the unit.
-Acquisition of specific skills is assessed and recorded on the skills grid (see Appendix 1) Photographic evidence may be used if the work is three-dimensional.
+Acquisition of specific skills is assessed and recorded on the skills grid (see Appendix 1) Sketch books are the primary basis of evidence but photographic evidence may be used if the work is three-dimensional.

 The evidence of this work will also be compared to the attainment levels of the National Curriculum.
 See Appendix 2and 3.